Skip to content

 2. The SDK supports specifying a self-hosted Worker address through the workerUrl configuration item.

-3. The SDK version required for this feature is >= 3.2.
+3. The SDK version using this feature needs to be >= 3.2.

 Custom Adding Data TAGs